Wuodan/ebuild-test-suite/README.md

 Define PKGDIR and FEATURES="buildpkg" in make.conf
 _Hint: The test-suite uses `emerge --usepkg --binpkg-respect-use y`.
 Thus a binary will only be used if it was built with the same use flags._
-## cchache
+## ccache
-cchache is known to cause problems.
+ccache is known to cause problems.
 So test without before you dig deep for other problems.
 But it can greatly speed up a test run, especially when not using binary packages.
 ## Virtual Machine
 The point of testing dependencies is using a minimal system.